Decoherence as an inherent characteristic of quantum mechanics: Conclusion

 \section{Conclusion}

-In brief, we have demonstrated in this study that the quantum measurement process can be explained within the framework of pure quantum mechanics.
+We have demonstrated in this study that decoherence is one of the inherent characteristics of pure quantum mechanics.
+Therefore, we conclude that the quantum measurement process can be explained within the framework of pure quantum mechanics.
 We believe that our study can be applied to a more general discussion on the quantum-to-classical transition.